apache/nuttx/README.txt

   that that configuration and it will not be discussed in this README file.

-  Instructions for installation of Cygwin on a Windows are provided in the following the provided paragraph.
+  Instructions for installation of Cygwin on Windows system are provided in the following paragraph.

   NuttX can also be installed and built on a native Windows system, but with some potential tool-related issues (see the discussion "Native